dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 ># **FOR ACTUAL ISSUES SEE BELOW [actual issues](#actual-issues)**
 ># **0499 v3.1 [release notes](#release-notes)**

-# what is HOL-0499 v3.1 ?
+# what is HOL-0499 ?
-### goal is to have a playground that represents a “realistic” customer environment with several workloads.
+### goal is to have a playground that represents a more or less “realistic” customer environment with several workloads.
-### goal is to install and configure all DELL solution from scratch to gain experience on your own !
+### goal is to install and configure Dell Technolgies Solutions and Products from scratch on your own, to gain experience !

 # lab overview
 ### systems / workloads / connectivity